SarahFee/FieldNames/README.md

 # FieldNames
-Script that turns Sentences to ODK FieldNames [Try the Field Names Standardization App](https://huggingface.co/spaces/Sfe61/FieldNames_Standardization)
+Script that turns Survey indicators to an ODK FieldNames [Try the Field Names Standardization App](https://huggingface.co/spaces/Sfe61/FieldNames_Standardization)

 1) Enter your Indicator in  Enter Sentence
 2) Select the Answer Type